 2800/Sears Video Arcade II

-A: Here’s one from the March 1983 issue of IEEE Spectrum, titled: Design Case History: the Atari Video Computer System.
+A: Here’s one from the March 1983 issue of IEEE spectrum, titled: Design Case History: the Atari Video Computer System.
 It is quite an interesting read although it contains no code.
-Digital Press hosts several articles in their Technical Documents section.
+We also have several others in our Technical Documents section.

 A: Several, although only javatari and Stella are still maintained and updated: